 Navy acquisition chief Hondo Geurts earlier this week claimed the Navy would speed up the award for LPD-31 in response to the COVID-19 pandemic.
 But the service's fiscal year 2021 budget justification documents showed the Navy issuing the LPD-31 award in March 2020.

 "The original program plan was to award the ship in December 2020; that timeline was accelerated and was reflected in the [president's 2021 budget] submission," Capt.
-Danny Hernandez said in a statement earlier this week.
+Danny Hernandez said in an April 2 statement.

 "However, due to internal negotiations the plan moved to the right beyond March and was recently accelerated back to the left as Mr. Geurts highlighted," Hernandez added.

 The service's FY-20 budget justification documents showed the Navy planning to award the LPD-31 contract in December 2020.
-But lawmakers in FY-20 authorized and appropriated funding for the ship even though the Navy did not seek to buy it last year.
+But lawmakers in FY-20 authorized and appropriated funding for LPD-31 even though the Navy did not seek to buy it last year.

 According to the Congressional Research Service, the Navy listed LPD-31 in the FY-21 request's battleforce ship count despite Congress providing funding and authorization in FY-20.